gregstoll/gallery2/DEVELOPMENT.md

     && sed -i -e 's/# ca_ES ISO-8859-1/ca_ES ISO-8859-1/' /etc/locale.gen \
 ```

+## Copy volumes

+You can create a backup copy of the `mysqldata` and `gallery2-data` volumes to start afresh.

+There is a `copy-volumes.sh` script that allows you to create a copy of the volume.

+In case you would like to reset the state to the one in the vanilla volumes, you just need to copy data from the
+vanilla volumes to the new volumes.

 # Release management

 Tools for release management are on folder `lib/tools/release`.